imazeenabulele/AD_Active_Directory_Preparation_in_Azure/README.md

 <br />

 <p>
-Next, login into the VM's through "REMOTE DESKTOP CONNECTION".
+Next, login into DC-1's VM through "REMOTE DESKTOP CONNECTION".
 Look in the search tab on your computer.
-We'll take the Public IP addresses for each VM and login in remotely. <br />
+We'll take the Public IP addresse from DC-1 VM and login in remotely. <br />
 We'll login into the VM: dc-1, using its public IP address.
 Input the username and password that was set when creating the VM.
 (NOTE: To input username and password, click on "More choices" and "Use a different account")
 </p>
 <br />